 In 2016, an estimated 1.61 billion people worldwide purchased goods online, and global e-retail sales amounted to $1.9 trillion.
 And recent projections show a growth of up to $4.06 trillion spent online by 2020, with traffic increasingly coming from mobile devices.

-Unfortunately, online shopping isn’t the only thing on the rise: As chip-enabled cards have made brick-and-mortar shopping safer, fraudsters are increasingly targeting online stores—and these internet businesses are responsible for not only detecting fraud, but also paying the associated costs.
+Unfortunately, online shopping isn’t the only thing on the rise: As chip-enabled cards have made brick-and-mortar shopping safer, fraudsters are increasingly targeting online stores - and these internet businesses are responsible for not only detecting fraud, but also paying the associated costs.
 On average, every $1 of fraudulent orders costs an online store an additional $2.62 and a mobile store $3.34.

 What can online businesses do about it?
-Stripe looked across several years’ worth of fraud data to seek out patterns by country, time-of-day and other behaviors to help guide businesses’ approaches to combating fraud.
-While fraud can certainly be managed by setting sophisticated payment rules or deploying anti-fraud software, our hope is that this data will also help businesses better understand the underpinnings of fraudulent behavior to create specific strategies best suited for their businesses.
+Stripe looked across several years’ worth of fraud data to seek out patterns by country, time-of-day and other behaviours to help guide businesses’ approaches to combating fraud.
+While fraud can certainly be managed by setting sophisticated payment rules or deploying anti-fraud software, our hope is that this data will also help businesses better understand the underpinnings of fraudulent behaviour to create specific strategies best suited for their businesses.

 Fraud rates by country

 Stripe data indicate that fraud rates in some card-issuing countries can be 2-3 times higher than fraud rates in other countries.
 Card purchases from consumers in Argentina, Brazil, India, Malaysia, Mexico, and Turkey are particularly fraudulent, although U.S., Canadian, and French cards are also susceptible.
-And it’s important to note that these rates are still within a small percentage of overall shopping volume—so merchants should obviously be cautious about blocking legitimate transactions.
+And it’s important to note that these rates are still within a small percentage of overall shopping volume - so merchants should obviously be cautious about blocking legitimate transactions.
 Potential solutions to tackling country-specific fraud are testing geography-based rules, or seeking more information (CVV numbers, full addresses, etc.) from purchases on cards from those countries.

 Global fraud rates by share of transactions